NeuralG/kaggle-notebooks/README.md

 # kaggle-notebooks

 Portfolio of Kaggle notebooks showcasing applied skills in data cleaning, EDA, feature engineering, and modelling.
+These are also available and directly runnable in [Kaggle](https://www.kaggle.com/umutcanetin/code)